Global Studies, MS

 for the degree of Master of Science in Global Studies

-The MS in Global Studies is designed to be completed in three semesters and offers flexibility through multiple paths to the degree in consultation with the advisor.
-For specific questions and details, please visit the program website: Masters in Global Studies
+The MS in Global Studies is designed to be completed in three semesters and offers flexibility through multiple degree pathways developed in consultation with an academic advisor.

-For the most up to date course availability, please visit the curriculum page of the program website: Curriculum.
+For additional details, including degree requirements and course availability, please visit the program website:

 | Code | Title | Hours |